justinstroehleFH/keyonic/README.md

 After that, the E2E test starts.
 (Note: Make sure that there are at least 4 labels when starting the test, as when deleting the label the 5th element gets deleted).

 Before starting the test in cypress, the entry with the key "labels" should be deleted from the IndexdDB (\_ionicstorage>\_ionickv), as the 4 label entry gets deleted during the test)

+## Cryptonic

+[Cryptonic](https://www.npmjs.com/package/cryptonic) is a NPM package, created and publish ourselves in order to encrypt and decrypt the passwords.
+We did not manage to include a C++ module in our project, nevertheless, a basic "Hello World" code using C++ and Node-Gyp is still in the NPM package.